adrenalinehit/adrenalinehit.github.io/_posts/2022-09-28-behold-http-cats.markdown

 Matt Gallagher for his beta testing and encouragement.

-Jennifer Munro-Brown for convincing me to write this up.
+Jennifer Munro-Brown for encouraging me to write this up.

 Many other colleagues who have had to put up with me talking about the app for a few months now.